abpframework/abp/docs/en/Blog-Posts/2022-11-14 v7_0_Preview/POST.md

 In this section, I will introduce some major features released in this version.
 Here is a brief list of titles explained in the next sections:

 * Upgraded to .NET 7.0
-* ABP Dapr Integration
 * Upgraded to OpenIddict 4.0
-* Dynamic Features
+* Dapr Integration
 * Integration Services
+* Dynamic Permissions and Features
 * External Localization Infrastructure
-* Dynamic Permissions
-* Distributed Entity Cache Base Class
+* Distributed Entity Cache Service
 * Layout Hooks for the Blazor UI
 * CMS Kit New Features
-* Improvements on **eShopOnAbp**
+* Improvements on eShopOnAbp project
-* Other news...

 ### Upgraded to .NET 7.0

-Upgraded to .NET 7.0, so you need to move your solutions to .NET 7.0 if you want to use the ABP 7.0.
+We've upgraded the ABP Framework to .NET 7.0, so you need to move your solutions to .NET 7.0 if you want to use the ABP 7.0.

 > You can check the [Migrate from ASP.NET Core 6.0 to 7.0](https://learn.microsoft.com/en-us/aspnet/core/migration/60-70?view=aspnetcore-7.0) documentation.
-Also, there is a community article to show how to upgrade an existing project to .NET 7.0.
+Also, there is an ABP Community article to show how to upgrade an existing project to .NET 7.0.
 You can check it from 👉 [here](https://community.abp.io/posts/upgrade-your-existing-projects-to-.net7-nmx6vm9m).

+### Upgraded to OpenIddict 4.0

+OpenIddict 4.0 preview has been released on June 22.
+So, we decided to upgrade the OpenIddict packages to 4.0-preview in ABP 7.0.

+Once the final release of OpenIddict 4.0 is published, we will immediately upgrade it to the stable version and plan to make ABP 7.0 final to use the OpenIddict 4.0 stable version.

+> You can read the "[OpenIddict 4.0 preview1 is out](https://kevinchalet.com/2022/06/22/openiddict-4-0-preview1-is-out/)" post to learn what's new with OpenIddict 4.0.

-### ABP Dapr Integration
+### Dapr Integration

 [Dapr (Distributed Application Runtime)](https://dapr.io/) provides APIs that simplify microservice connectivity.

 ABP and Dapr have some intersecting features like service-to-service communication, distributed message bus and distributed locking.
-However, their purposes are totally different.
+However, the purposes of ABP and Dapr are different.
 ABP's goal is to provide an end-to-end developer experience with an opinionated architecture.
 On the other hand, Dapr's purpose is to provide a runtime to decouple common microservice communication patterns from your application logic.

 ABP 7.0 offers some packages to provide better integration with Dapper.

-> I will cover some important integration notes below but if you want to get a full overview of ABP Dapr Integration please see the [ABP Dapr Integration documentation](https://docs.abp.io/en/abp/7.0/Dapr/Index).
+I will cover some important integration notes below but if you want to get a full overview of ABP Dapr Integration please see the [ABP Dapr Integration documentation](https://docs.abp.io/en/abp/7.0/Dapr/Index).

 #### Distributed Event Bus Integration

 ABP's [Distributed Event Bus System](https://docs.abp.io/en/abp/7.0/Distributed-Event-Bus) provides a convenient abstraction to allow applications to communicate asynchronously via events.

-ABP's [Volo.Abp.EventBus.Dapr](https://www.nuget.org/packages/Volo.Abp.EventBus.Dapr) and [Volo.Abp.AspNetCore.Mvc.Dapr.EventBus](https://www.nuget.org/packages/Volo.Abp.AspNetCore.Mvc.Dapr.EventBus) packages make it possible to use the Dapr infrastructure with the ABP's distributed event bus.

-> **Volo.Abp.EventBus.Dapr** package is used to publish events and on other hand the **Volo.Abp.AspNetCore.Mvc.Dapr.EventBus** package is used to subscribe to these events.
+The new [Volo.Abp.EventBus.Dapr](https://www.nuget.org/packages/Volo.Abp.EventBus.Dapr) and [Volo.Abp.AspNetCore.Mvc.Dapr.EventBus](https://www.nuget.org/packages/Volo.Abp.AspNetCore.Mvc.Dapr.EventBus) packages make it possible to use the Dapr infrastructure with the ABP's standard distributed event bus abstractions. **Volo.Abp.EventBus.Dapr** package is used to publish events and the **Volo.Abp.AspNetCore.Mvc.Dapr.EventBus** package is used to subscribe to events.

 > See [the documentation](https://docs.abp.io/en/abp/7.0/Dapr/Index#distributed-event-bus-integration) to learn more.